lovullo/tame/README.md

 to implement a full compiler in XSLT.

-## "Current"
+## TAMER
-The current state of the project as used in production is found in `src/current/`.
-The environment surrounding the development of this project resulted in a bit of a mess, which is being refactored into `src/` as it is touched.
-Documentation is virtually non-existent.
+Due to performance requirements, this project is currently being reimplemented in Rust.
+That project can be found in the [tamer/](./tamer/) directory.

 ## Documentation